okhomenko/RabbitMQ-in-Action/README.md

 - messages wait in queues to be consumed
 - good tool for load-balancing (round-robin)
 - final endpoint for messages in RMQ

+#### Exchanges and bindings

+This is how messages get to queues.
+We send to exchange, and exchange decides to which queue send message by *routing keys*.

+Queue is bound to exchange by routing key.

+When send message - we always send routing key (even blank key).
+If broker can't match binding pattern - message black-holed.

+*Why not just send directly to queue?
+Because usually we want to do more than one action on the same message.
+And thus we want one message sent to one exchange - to be delievered to multiple queues*

+#### How broker deliever to multiple exchanges?

+There are four types of exchanges: direct, fanout, topic, headers.

+- *headers* type operates the same way as direct but bases on header in message instead of routing key. **It is very low performance**
+- *direct* - if routing key matches - deliever to corresponding queue.
+**(broker implements default direct exchange with empty string ('') name.
+When queue is declared  - it is automatically bound to that default exchange with routign key equal to name of queue)
+**TIP**.
+Often in simple application enough default exchange that works as one-to-one pattern without need to declare another exchange.
+- *fanout* - multicast message to bound queues.
+Pattern: deliever to all attached queues.
+Use case: user send signup request. we want to send him welcome message, log this request and send approval request to administrator.
+- *topic* - allows messages from different exchange arrives to one queue.
+You can bind queues using wildcards "warn.user", "*.user", "#"